MajidRaimi/Chest-Xray-Pneumonia-Classifications/README.md

 - **Storage:** 512 GB SSD
 - **Operating System:** macOS Sonoma 14.1.1

 ## License 📝
-You can fine the license for this project [here](./LICENSE).
-## License 📄

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [LICENSE.md](./LICENSE) file for details.

 Feel free to customize and expand upon this project.
 Happy coding! 🚀🤖